 Merilance Corbin, our brave heroine, and a Changeling

-Merilance is brash, bold, and brave - but she often lets her hot-headedness get the better of her.
-She has a strong sense of justice and will not hesitate to do what she thinks is right.
+Merilance is brash, bold, and brave—but she often lets her hot-headedness get the better of her.
+She has a strong sense of justice and will not hesitate to do what she believes is right.

 Valerie Corbin, our brave heroine, and a Stolen Child